Nonye2K3/chia/Beginners-Guide.md

 If using a Mac -- the suggestion is to use an Added SSD or NVME storage to create plots and not the primary hard drive.
 The Chia software is evolving-- if for some reason a plot has to be deleted-- under status it does allow to delete the plot.
 It may stop all the plotting and software to restart and all new plots created.
 That component is evolving with revisions

-**Word definitions**
+**Word definitions and Explanations**

-Proof in the Last Attempted Proof box — that is a Proof of Space and that is what is inside the PLOT.
+"Proof"  is what is inside the PLOT.
 Millions of "excel blocks" with formulas called proofs of space.

-The chia software gets a proof number lets say 2021.
-It’s going to look thru people that have the most plots first to find the closest to 2021 and this is where the time comes into play-- that is within 2-3 seconds to do the calculations.
-If another block is 2025- but has a time calculation of 5 hours it skips it over.

 The chia software is designed to work on a lottery system.
 A key element to winning the lottery of earning coins is that the software wants a “winner” to have a lot of plots made so it can go thru all the data quickly to answer the proof.
 Proofs are the acceptance of the transaction and then move on.

-When Chia is first loaded

-The software will sync with everyone found on the Full node tab—takes about 4-6 hrs. to sync.

-When you create a plot—it’s very RAM intensive and uses the hard drive— A windows PC with 16 gigs of RAM and normal hard drive --- each 101 gig plot taking around 24-30  hrs. to create.
-I now upgraded my pc to 64 gigs and plot time takes 10 hrs.
-Est.

-When a chia transaction occurs – its time stamped  in the front– the software goes and looks for a farmed plot with lot of formulated cells—the larger and more plots available on a computer allows it to process the transaction with all the formulas from the cells.
-Once all the verifications are done, another computer called a “timelord” puts another time stamp on it at the end and checks the transaction and sends it to its destination.
+The chia software gets a proof number lets say 2021.
+It’s going to look thru lookup tables on the front of the plots.
+Find the closest to 2021 and this is where the time comes into play-- That proof (excel block hash) comes with a time calculator and the computer figures out to run this transaction with that proof takes 2-3 seconds to do the calculations.
+If another block is 2025- but has a time calculation of 5 hours it skips it over.
+The first one won the transaction.

 What makes Chia different from block chain— is the verification called proof of space and proof of time.
-Basically as the block chain is going to the transaction process the timestamp in the beginning- time codes it.
+Basically as the transaction first goes to the block chain the  transaction gets a timestamp in the beginning- time codes it.
 Then another computer called a timelord—goes and puts a proof stamp on the transaction to say—every digit that passed thru—was all within this time slot, and similar to a gps location stamp also—so its verified and then the computer puts another time stamp on the end.
 So each transaction has 3 verifications—making it extremely hard to crack or make changes, making it very secure

 As a transaction goes to a computer with lot of plots—since all the plots have all the calculation formulas already done—the entire transaction is done quickly and moves on.

-The chia software gets a proof number let’s say 2021.
-It’s going to look thru people that have the most plots first to find the closest to 2021 and this is where the time comes into play--  that is within  2-3 seconds to do the calculations.
-If another block is 2025- but has a time calculation of 5 hours it skips it over.

 Bitcoin on the other hand- goes to a winning computer—and it stops and does all the transactions—using a lot of electricity and computer resources.
+Here is the green part of the Chia network.
+No more 1000 computers to process 1 transaction.

-**How Plots are created**
+**How Plots are created and steps it goes thru**

 Creating a plot is time consuming.
 Average 10-20 hours.
 Here are the approx. 7 steps/ tables are created to create a plot.
 Table 1 is quickly created within 2 minutes.